My Guinea travel summary:

 FARO donation initiative in Guinea is part of FARO, a voluntary program fully funded by donors.
 It aims to improve life for marginalized children in developing countries.
 You can learn more about FARO by reading the information at this link.

-Reflections on my visits to Guinea
+Reflections on my visit to Guinea

 Guinea was one of the most difficult countries to travel around West Africa.
 Political tensions, bad roads, problems in communication and arriving, or even traveling, at night, made the whole experience much harder.
 In the cities, the tension was even bigger, therefore I avoided them as much as possible.